onnx/turnkeyml/README.md

                                 Throughput:     377.8   inferences per second (IPS)
 ```

-And finally, mad with power, you want to see dozens of float16 Transformers running on your Nvidia GPU:
+And finally, mad with power, you want to see dozens of fp16 Transformers running on your Nvidia GPU:

 ```
-> turnkey REPO_ROOT/models/transformers/*.py --sequence export oml-float16 --device nvidia --runtime tensorrt
+> turnkey REPO_ROOT/models/transformers/*.py --sequence optimize-fp16 --device nvidia --runtime tensorrt
 ```

 ```